Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Teens and Sleep

 Sleep is necessary to refuel, recharge, and restore our bodies.
 As important as it is for adults, it’s more critical2 for teens.
-Their bodies and brains are still developing – especially around the age of puberty – which makes sleep even more important for them.2
+Their bodies and brains are still developing – especially around the age of puberty – which makes sleep even more important for them.2 Further, research points to sleep disturbances associated with an increased risk of mental health disorders3 in this age group.

 Unfortunately, school schedules do not accommodate this shift in circadian rhythm.
-The average high school start time in the U.S. is 8:00 a.m.4 – right about the time your teen would be waking up based on this change.
+The average high school start time in the U.S. is 8:00 a.m.5 – right about the time your teen would be waking up based on this change.

 Explore: Beds for Teenagers